hhandika/yap/README.md

 ## State of Code

-All the features are working as expected.
-There may be some bugs.
+All implemented features are working as expected.
+Please, expect significant code changes as the development of the program is still at the early stage.